adobe/aem-component-generator/README.md

 AEM component using a JSON configuration file specifying component and dialog properties and other configuration options.

+Starting with version 2.0:

+The AEM Component Generator now has graphical user interface!
+- SPA web app, with a backend api that can dynamically build json conigurations for the components

+- The backend generates the component config json structures still and can maintain multiple components

+- executes the code / folder structure build-out on demand

 Generated code includes:
 - `cq:dialog` for component properties
     - `dialogshared`/`dialogglobal` for shared/global component properties